contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added a `visits` identifier, to join `it` and `time`, which equals the number of times the current passage was visited, including this time.
 The purpose of this identifier is to make it easier to replicate the Twine 1 `<<once>>` macro, which only displayed text on the first visit to a passage, and whose absence is a long-standing weakness in Harlowe.
 Previously, it could be replicated using the rather cumbersome `(if: (passage:)'s name is not in (history:))`, but now, it can be replicated using `(if: visits is 1)`, which expresses the intent much better and approaches the original's brevity.
 Furthermore, it makes it much easier to specify hooks to display on third, fourth, or even-numbered visits, using `(if: visits is 3)`, `(if: visits % 2 is 0)` and so forth.
 The reason this is an identifier and not a macro (like `(passage:)`) is because I want identifiers to be used for small, "volatile" information that's specific only to the current context, such as `it` and `time`. (`(history:)`, in retrospect, could have been an identifier.)
  * Added a `(passages:)` macro, which returns an array containing the `(passage:)` datamaps for every passage in the game, but also can be given a "where" lambda to filter that array.
+ * Added a gradient data type, a `(gradient:)` macro, and a `gradient` datatype name.
+This can be used to quickly create special images called gradients, which are smooth linear fades between various colours.
+These are implemented using CSS `linear-gradient`s, and the `(gradient:)` macro has similar syntax to it.
+Currently, these can only be used with `(background:)`.

 ###3.0.2 changes: